jimmy-liew1/my-notes/content/digital transformation.md

 ---
 **Digital transformation** is a term that has been gaining traction in the business world, as companies strive to stay ahead of the competition and remain relevant in our increasingly digital-driven economy.
 It refers to the process of integrating digital technologies into all areas of a business or organization’s operations, including its products and services, processes and customer experiences.
 This can involve anything from developing new software applications or adopting cloud technology to utilizing big data analytics tools for better decision making.

-The goal of digital transformation is not only to improve efficiency but also create opportunities for growth by leveraging emerging technologies such as [[artificial intelligence]] (AI), [[machine learning]] (ML) and [[blockchain]].
+The goal of digital transformation is not only to improve efficiency but also create opportunities for growth by leveraging emerging technologies such as [[artificial intelligence|Artificial Intelligence]] (AI), [[machine learning|Machine Learning]] (ML) and [[blockchain]].
 AI can help automate mundane tasks so employees have more time for creative problem solving while ML algorithms enable businesses to make better decisions based on large amounts of data collected over time.
 Meanwhile, blockchain provides an immutable ledger that helps ensure security when dealing with sensitive information like financial transactions or confidential documents shared between parties online.

 In addition, organizations are now able use these advanced technologies together with traditional methods such as marketing campaigns in order reach customers across multiple channels more effectively than ever before – allowing them capture new markets faster than their competitors who may be slower at adapting these changes.
 As businesses become increasingly interconnected through various networks enabled by digitization, it becomes even more important for them understand how best utilize this newfound power.